 Financial assets at fair value through profit or loss are carried in the statement of financial position at fair value with net changes in fair value recognized in the statement of profit or loss.

-Dividends on listed equity instruments are also recognized as other financial results in the statement of profit or loss when the right of payment has established.
+Dividends on equity instruments are recognized as revenue in the statement of profit or loss when the right of payment has established.